Pointer (computer programming): Multiple indirection

 In this case, if the value of item is less than that of head, the caller's head is properly updated to the address of the new item.

-A basic example is in the argv argument to the main function in C (and C++), which is given in the prototype as char **argv—this is because the variable argv itself is a pointer to an array of strings (an array of arrays), so *argv is a pointer to the 0th string (by convention the name of the program), and **argv is the 0th character of the 0th string.
+A basic example is in the argv argument to the main function in C (and C++), which is given in the prototype as char** argv (or char* argv[])—this is because the variable argv itself is a pointer to an array of strings (an array of arrays), so *argv is a pointer to the 0th string (by convention the name of the program), and **argv is the 0th character of the 0th string.

 Function pointer

 In some languages, a pointer can reference executable code, i.e., it can point to a function, method, or procedure.
 A function pointer will store the address of a function to be invoked.
 While this facility can be used to call functions dynamically, it is often a favorite technique of virus and other malicious software writers.